 7 Fun & Creative Sandwich Ideas for Kids

 I found some excellent ideas that are almost too pretty to eat.
-When I made them and the kids ate them up, I like the fact that these sandwiches are healthy, so let’s take a look and have fun being creative.
+When I made them and the kids ate them up, I don't think they cared whether the sandwiches were healthy or not.
+They tasted that good.
+So, let’s have some fun making healthy and creative sandwiches.

 Tea Flower Sandwich

 These sandwiches are so refreshing because of the colors.
 My kids giggled when they saw them.
-Home Cooking in Montana got me carried way.
-Each sandwich is a piece of art.
-They are easy to make because the ingredients are not that complicated.
+Home Cooking in Montana got me carried away when I saw the recipes.
+Each sandwich is a piece of art and fun to make with the kids.
+They are easy to make, too, because the ingredients are not that complicated.

-I would even say they are time savers, creative, and tasty.
+I would even say they are time savers, artistic, and tasty.
 All I did was use cookie cutters to shape the flowers from bread.
-I filled the bread with egg salad, tuna salad, meat loaf.
-The next time I make them I will check for kind leftovers.
+I filled the bread with egg salad, tuna salad, meatloaf.
+The next time I make them I will check for other kind leftovers such as turkey, chicken, and roast beef.

 A Sheep, An Owl, and A Pig

 Oh my gosh, I love this sandwich because it is so colorful.
-Gosia at Kiddie Foodies shares this recipe.
+Gosia at Kiddie Foodies shared this recipe with me.
 I took her suggestion and used a bread roll, slice of ham, slice of orange cheese, red and orange peppers, cucumber, lettuce, and butter.
-I thought am sure you can substitute ham for salami or turkey.
-Kiddie Foodies has shown me how to take any theme and makes a creative sandwich.
+I am sure you can substitute ham for salami or turkey.
+Kiddie Foodies has shown me how to take any theme a creative sandwich.
+It did take more time than the others but it was worth it.

 This sandwich is adorable and comes with a nicely written rhyme.
-I watched as the little hands picked up the cowbell with a smile on my daughter's face as she eats the bell.
-Making this sandwich was so easy.
+I watched as the little hands picked up the cowbell with a smile on my daughter's face.
+She ate the whole bell at once and giggled.
+Making this sandwich was so easy because I just put the pieces together.
+There was hardly any cutting.

-I followed what Little Nummies said and cut the corners of the bread for ears, cut string cheese for horns and eyes, add a slice of apple for the bell, and a ham slice makes the nose with pickle slices as nostrils.
+I followed what Little Nummies said and cut the corners of the bread for ears, cut string cheese for horns and eyes, added a slice of apple for the bell, and a ham slice became the nose with pickle slices as nostrils.

 My kids love ham, so I made a ham sandwich and cut it into a shape of a kite.
 I took the string cheese and cut it lengthwise, so I had cheese strips for the kite dimensions.
-I made a kite tail by peeling a nice long strip from the celery stock.
-It was easy making the triangle pieces from the baby carrots, don't they look like little bows on the tail.
+I made a kite tail by peeling a nice long strip from a celery stock.
+It was easy making the triangle pieces from the baby carrots because I used a small, sharp knife.
+Don't they look like little bows on the tail?

-I just took three slices of bread, celery sticks, a radish slice for the eye, yellow pepper, orange pepper, carrot sticks, and sandwich filling.
+I took three slices of bread, celery sticks, a radish slice for the eye, yellow pepper, orange pepper, carrot sticks, and sandwich filling.
 The filling can be cream cheese, peanut butter, and jelly, or egg salad.
 I used peanut butter because that was all I had.
+Even tuna can be used, which I plan to use next time.

 A Flower and A Cloud

-Fun and creative sandwich ideas for my kids is a fun way to spend an early afternoon.
-My kids even helped me make the sandwiches.
-It is such a creative process.
+Fun and creative sandwich ideas for my kids is a simple but creative way to spend an early afternoon.
+Sometimes, my kids even helped me make the sandwiches.
+It is such a creative process that I felt proud of myself when I was done.
+The kids, too, when they helped.
 These are great ideas, and the sandwiches are even healthy.